 (2) Relax.
 You’re there to have fun!

 (3) Bring a notebook and/or video camera.
-For those who want to advance their knowledge in the art they are studying, it is essential that you bring either a notebook or a video camera to record material you are learning.
+For those who want to advance their knowledge of the art they are studying, it is essential that you bring a notebook or a video camera.
 When you return home, you can refer to these notes, written or video, so that you can practice what you learned.
 My preferred method is to scribble a few notes either in a notebook or my iPhone.
 Based on those notes, I’ll make video notes back in the hotel room.
-Or take some fun photos!

 (4) Bring drinks and snacks for the breaks.
 Refresh yourself and give yourself an energy boost during breaks.